nodejs/nodejs.org/apps/site/pages/en/learn/command-line/run-nodejs-scripts-from-the-command-line.md

 ## Restart the application automatically

-As of nodejs V16, there is a built-in option to automatically restart the application when a file changes.
+As of Node.js V16, there is a built-in option to automatically restart the application when a file changes.
 This is useful for development purposes.
-To use this feature, you need to pass the `--watch' flag to nodejs.
+To use this feature, you need to pass the `--watch` flag to Node.js.

 ```bash
 node --watch app.js